PrestaShop/prestashop-specs/back-office/catalog/products/catalog-products-add-edit.md

 This value is decremented when an order is placed except if the order status is Payement error.
 This value is incremented when the order status is cancelled, when you make a partial refund and check “Re-stock products” and when you return products and check “Re-stock products”.

 **1.7.8.0**:
-The quantity is now only a text that displays the quantity.
+The quantity is now only a text in semibold that displays the quantity.
 The quantity can not be updated through the basic setting tab.
 This field is not displayed for a product with combinations.
 This field is not displayed if stock management is disabled in Shop parameters &gt; Products settings.
 If simple product is selected, under the quantity field, there is a “quantities” link.
 When you click on it, you switch to quantities tab \(for a standard product\) or to virtual product tab \(for a virtual product\).
 The quantity is displayed in front-office if the option “Display available quantities on the product page” in Shop parameters &gt; Product settings is set to yes.